Make-Zenerator/voice2face-data/README.md

-To Install the necessary packages liksted in `requirements.txt`, run the following command while your virtual environment is activated:
+To Install the necessary packages listed in `requirements.txt`, run the following command while your virtual environment is activated:

 ```